alexyarosh/metabase/docs/developers-guide/driver-changelog.md

   which has access to `value` and therefore provides more flexibility for choosing the right conversion unit.

 ## Metabase 0.48.0

-- The multimethod `metabase.driver.sql-jdbc.sync.interface/current-user-table-privileges` has been added.
-All JDBC- based drivers should implement this instead of the corresponding `metabase.driver` multimethod if they want to leverage the built-in JDBC implementation of `metabase.driver/describe-database`.

 - The MBQL schema in `metabase.mbql.schema` now uses [Malli](https://github.com/metosin/malli) instead of [Schema](https://github.com/plumatic/schema).
 If you were using this namespace in combination with Schema, you'll want to update your code to use Malli instead.